 Getting braces or needing any kind of orthodontic treatment can be confusing.
-At All About Braces, our staff is happy to answer all of your questions about receiving orthodontic treatment.
+At All About Braces and Colorado Orthdontics, our staff is happy to answer all of your questions about receiving orthodontic treatment.
 With six Colorado locations, we welcome patients of all ages from the Aurora, Denver, Lakewood, Arvada, and Thornton areas.
-All five of our orthodontists are board certified in orthodontics and highly trained to perform everything from braces and Invisalign to orthognathic surgery.
+All of our orthodontists are board certified in orthodontics and highly trained to perform everything from braces and Invisalign to orthognathic surgery.
 And, because they collaborate, you’ll have the expertise of five specialists on your team.

 Orthodontist or Orthodontics?